-SSIS Outlook Mail (Office 365) Connector
+Outlook Mail (Office 365) Connector for SSIS

-Outlook Mail Connector can be used to integrate Office 365 Outlook Mail API in your App / BI Tools.
+Outlook Mail Connector (Office 365) can be used to integrate Office 365 Outlook Mail API in your App / BI Tools.
 You can download attachment, read / search Emails, Users, MailFolders, Send email and more.

 You can use this connector to integrate Outlook Mail (Office 365) data inside SSIS and SQL Server.
 Let's take a look at the steps below to see how exactly to accomplish that.